johannesWen/pyRobotiqUR/README.md

 ## Features

-- Connect to a UR controller over TCP
+- Connect to a UR controller over TCP/IP
 - Activate / reset the Robotiq gripper
 - Move to a raw position `0–255`
 - Move using a convenient `0–100 %` interface (`0%` open, `100%` closed)
 - Read status, object status and fault codes

 ## Installation

 Install the URCap on your Universal Robots controller first:
 - Download the Robotiq URCap from the [Robotiq website](https://robotiq.com/support)
 - Install and activate the URCap on your UR controller